 - Prove relevance - A prospective user is visiting your property for the first time.
 Is your offering compatible to the user's needs?
 Be clear and direct about your value offering.

 - Go slow - The user is getting to know you.
 Don't ask for your user's personal information (or for any kind of input) before they have become acquainted with your site.
 Sometimes it's enough to move the registration form to the bottom of the page - below the important content, and not above it.
 Also, always ask for the minimal amount of information.
 Are last name and home address an absolute must for the initial registration?
 Is signing up crucial at this stage?

 - Upfront disclosure - At the critical moment (registration, purchase), don't hide the important things in the fine print.
 Tell users clearly why you need their personal information and what are you doing with it.
 Outline what is covered by your services or products and, perhaps more importantly, what isn't.

 - Give control - Don't betray the trust you were given.
 Prove to your users that they have control over their personal data.

 - Exceed expectations - Now it's up to you to deliver your promises.
 Remember that every contact point with the customer can be an opportunity.

-Registration-as-a-Service gives you a powerful tool for building a trust-based relationship with your customers, and engaging your users with your brand.
+Registration-as-a-Service is a powerful tool for building a trust-based relationship with your customers, and engaging your users with your brand.
 You can raise your registration rates by implementing some of our best practice recommendations.
-Please keep in mind that this guide includes general recommendations; your business needs may vary, and implementation use cases may differ from the ones listed here.
-We also recommend testing and analyzing changes you make to the registration flow, for maximum optimization.

 The recommendations presented here are divided into three categories: